vaibhavzodge799/delta-demo/README.md

 # delta-demo
-This is a demo repository for git &amp; GitHub class.
+This is a demo for git &amp; GitHub class.